Jump to: About Memorial Day

 Prior to the Civil War, burial of the war dead was the responsibility of the Army’s Office of the Quartermaster General, which also provided food, shelter, and supplies to the soldiers.
 This changed in September 1861, when the United States War Department issued General Orders No. 75, which designated Union commanding officers responsible for burial of the dead from their units.
 This order presented many challenges.
 Fighting often killed a large number of soldiers, including the commanding officer.
 Of the survivors, after a long and arduous battle, few were capable of moving bodies and digging graves due to fatigue, hunger, and injury.
 In addition, materials and information for grave markers were often non-existent.
 Given that many battles occurred on farm fields, soldiers often received hasty burials in shallow graves where they fell.
 Commanding officers were also required to keep records of deceased soldiers and burial site locations.
 This proved difficult because few soldiers had any form of identification on them.
 Some soldiers pinned a piece of paper to their clothing with their name and address.
 Dog tags did not become standard issue until the 20th century.
 While some wealthy families paid to have their sons’ bodies sent home by train, the long distances and high costs made this impossible for the majority of families.
 Stories of family members and friends searching for the body of a deceased soldier were common to the history of the Civil War.

 In 1861, the Board of Governors of the Soldiers’ Home in Washington, D.C. permitted the Army to bury soldiers who died in and around the capital city in a section of its cemetery, but, this land quickly filled up.
 Faced with the growing number of Union dead, the U.S. Congress passed legislation in July 1862, which among other actions, including pay, contracts, and rations, authorized the President to purchase land for the establishment of cemeteries for the burial of those fighting on behalf of the United States.
 This, of course, did not include those fighting for the Confederate States of America.
 The first cemeteries were established near key locations and battlefields, including Mill Springs National Cemetery in Nancy, Kentucky; hospitals, including Keokuk, Iowa; and other troop concentration points such as Alexandria, Virginia.
-By the end of the Civil War in spring of 1865, there were approximately 30 national cemeteries and seven soldier’s’ lots in private cemeteries.
+By the end of the Civil War in the spring of 1865, there were approximately 30 national cemeteries and seven soldier’s’ lots in private cemeteries.
 Despite this, many soldiers were still lying in farm fields due to hastily conducted wartime burials, often having their remains exposed over time.

 By 1867, the growing concern about the conditions of these wartime interments led to a new effort to provide a proper burial for every Union soldier and sailor who died during the war.
 The Office of the U.S. Quartermaster General established national cemeteries in central locations such as Memphis, Tennessee, where they assembled remains from around the region for burial.
 Among the re-interments were soldiers from the United States Colored Troops.